 The executive level communicates the mission priorities, available resources, and overall risk tolerance to the business/process level.
 The business/process level uses the information as inputs into the risk management process, and then collaborates with the implementation/operations level to communicate business needs and create a Profile.
 The implementation/operations level communicates the Profile implementation progress to the business/process level.
 The business/process level uses this information to perform an impact assessment.
-Business/process level management reports the outcomes of that impact assessment to the executive level to inform the organization's overall risk management process and to the implementation/operations level for awareness of business impact.
+Business/process level to inform the organization's overall risk management process and to the implementation/operations level to inform the organization's object.